 - Slowness of the eyes

 If you were unfortunate enough to suffer an accident in the workplace that led to the full or partial loss of your hearing or vision, you are likely eligible to file a claim to receive workers’ compensation benefits.
 This financial compensation can be used to cover medical bills, medical care and devices, lost wages, and other financial damages that occurred as a result of your accident.
-Regardless of the accident being you or your employer’s fault, your expenses should theoretically be covered by your employer’s workers’ compensation insurance.
+Regardless of who was at fault for the accident, your expenses should be covered by your employer’s workers’ compensation insurance.

-If the accident was caused by a third party, such as a defective piece of machinery, you can attempt to seek compensation from its manufacturer.
+If the accident was caused by a third party, such as a defective piece of machinery or by a construction site owner failing to provide necessary safety equipment, you may be able to seek additional compensation from that party.
 To guarantee a successful claim, it will be best to consult with a lawyer.
 With a legal professional by your side, you will be able to determine the liable parties and have clarity on how to best file the claim.

-When your accident is caused by a third party, directing your claim at them will hold them liable for the accident they caused.
+When your accident is caused by a party other than your employer, such as a product manufacturer or a property owner, you may be able to file a personal injury claim against them.
 The complex part is proving responsibility.
 As the plaintiff, it is your responsibility to prove that the other party was at fault.

-In order to have a chance to win your case, you will need to prove the following:
+In order to have a strong case, you will need to prove the following:

-- That duty of care was breached by the defendant;
+- That duty of care was breached by the defendant (the other party)

 The professionals at Shulman & Hill will be able to look into your situation and find out exactly what happened, providing evidence to support the case.
 After consulting with experts and looking into long-term care costs based on your specific injuries, your lawyer will be able to determine the economic impact that your injury will have on your life overall.

-Beyond helping you with filing the paperwork for your claim and determining the liable party, your attorney can handle negotiations with the defendant’s insurance company.
+Beyond helping you file the paperwork for your claim and determining the potentially liable party, your attorney can handle negotiations with the defendant’s insurance company.
 Whether negotiations go smoothly and an agreement can be made or the counteroffers just are not cutting it, your lawyer will fight for fair compensation.

 If the parties cannot reach an agreement, your hearing and vision loss attorney will be able to handle the process and file a lawsuit on your behalf.
 If a trial becomes necessary, they will be able to present your case to the judge and jury.